lrharris/ecosystem-representativeness-indicators/README.md

 -   **B4**: Calculates Ecosystem Protection level using IUCN GET groups; outputs Supplementary **Figure S3** for the paper

-#### SECTION C: Protected Area Coverage, Representativeness, Condition-Adjusted Representativeness by Ecosystem Groups
+#### SECTION C: Protected Area Coverage, Representativeness, Condition-Adjusted Representativeness by ecosystem groups (realm, and IUCN Global Ecosystem Typology levels)

 *This section includes the scripts to calculate the indicators in Section 2.3.4 of the paper, with outputs presented in Section 3.2 and in the Supplementary.*

--   **C0:** Master script
+-   **C0:** Master script; outputs **Figure 5** and **Figure S4** for the paper

 -   **C1:** Sets up inputs and plots

 -   **C2:** Calculates Protected Area Coverage, Representativeness, Condition-Adjusted Representativeness by realm; outputs **Figure 5** for the paper [script takes a long time to run]

--   **C3:** Calculates Protected Area Coverage, Representativeness, Condition-Adjusted Representativeness by IUCN GET Level 3; outputs Supplementary **Figure S4** for the paper
+-   **C3:** Calculates Protected Area Coverage, Representativeness, Condition-Adjusted Representativeness by IUCN GET Level 3; outputs Supplementary **Figure S4** for the paper [script takes a while to run]

-#### SECTION D: Protected Area Coverage, Representativeness, Condition-Adjusted Representativeness and Ecosystem Protection Level at the level of ecosystem types
+#### SECTION D: Protected Area Coverage, Representativeness, Condition-Adjusted Representativeness and Ecosystem Protection Level by ecosystem types

 *This section includes the scripts to calculate the indicators in Section 2.4.1 of the paper, with outputs presented in Section 3.3.*

--   **D1:** Outputs **Figure 6** for the paper
+-   **D1:** Calculates Protected Area Coverage, Representativeness, Condition-Adjusted Representativeness and Ecosystem Protection Level per ecosystem type; outputs **Figure 6** for the paper

-#### SECTION E: IUCN GET Summaries
+#### SECTION E: Condition-Adjusted Representativeness and Ecosystem Protection Level Index at the IUCN GET levels, recommended for inclusion in the monitoring framework for the Kunming-Montreal Global Biodiversity Framework (for Target 3)

 *This section includes the scripts to calculate the indicators in Section 2.5 of the paper, with outputs presented in Section 3.4 and the Discussion.*